YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/1_Tridentctl/README.md

 As this environment is already configured with different objects (backends, storage classes ...) and it order to get the best out of these learning scenarios, I would recommended to delete these objects

 ```
-kubectl delete sc --all
+# kubectl delete sc --all
-tridentctl -n trident delete backend --all
+# tridentctl -n trident delete backend --all
 ```

+## G. What's next

+Now that Trident is installed, you can proceed with :
+- [Scenario02](../../Scenario02)  Installing Prometheus & incorporate Trident's metrics
+Or you can directly go to
+- [Scenario04](../../Scenario04)  Configure your first NAS backends & storage classes
+or go back to the [FrontPage](../../../)